dotnet/dotnet-docker/documentation/azure-linux-distroless.md

 ## Vulnerability Scanning

-Azure Linux Distroless images maintain a detailed list of packages installed in the `/var/lib/rpmmanifest/container-manifest-1` and `/var/lib/rpmmanifest/container-manifest-2` files, which is supported by major image scanners like Qualys, Trivy, and Syft.
+Azure Linux Distroless images are supported by many major image scanners like Qualys, Trivy, and Syft.

 ## Globalization